StackStorm-Exchange/stackstorm-logicmonitor/README.md

 ## Sensor & Port 5000 & Networking

+### Choose a Custom Port
 The LogicMonitor Pack launches a webhook-sensor (a Flask server) on port 5000 by default.
 You can choose a custom port on which to launch the webhook-sensor by modifying line 14 of the _/opt/stackstorm/packs/logicmonitor/sensors/**logicmonitor_sensor.py**_ file.
 Once the port has been changed, run the `st2 pack register logicmonitor` terminal command to reload the pack and relaunch the sensor-webhook on your custom port.
 If that command fails, use `st2ctl reload`.

+### Allowing LogicMonitor Traffic to Reach Your StackStorm Machine (Network Settings)
-Be sure to modify your network settings to allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.
+Be sure to modify your network settings to allow internet traffic to reach port 5000 (or your custom port) on the machine on which StackStorm has been installed.
 That means that you or your Network Administrator will likely have to:
 * Configure your **FIREWALL** to accept incoming traffic from LogicMonitor.
 Refer to [this document](https://www.logicmonitor.com/support/about-logicmonitor/overview/logicmonitor-public-ip-addresses-dns-names) for support.
 * Configure your **ROUTER** to use **NAT (Network Address Translation)** so that it knows how to forward packets from the the Internet to your StackStorm Machine.
 You will likely use **PAT (Port Address Translation)** to accomplish this step.
 * On your **STACKSTORM MACHINE**, open port 5000 (or your custom port) to accept TCP inputs.
 On Linux Machines, this can be accomplished by running the `iptables -I INPUT -p tcp --dport 5000 -j ACCEPT` terminal command.